Attraction tickets | TicketLens

 tickets

-Tours of Big Ben are offered free of charge, as long as visitors are UK residents over the age of 11 who have requested the tour from a Member of Parliament or a member of the House of Lords.
+Tours to Big Ben are available for free to residents of the United Kingdom who are aged over 11 and have reserved their tour through a Member of Parliament or a Member of the House of Lords.

 address